 The Triumph Herald and its Vitesse counterpart were examples of how keeping it simple really can work wonders.
-And today they make for perfect DIY classics
+Today they make for perfect DIY classics

 The solution – born of necessity but one of the reasons these cars have survived in decent numbers – was to make the backwards step from monocoque to separate chassis.
 The brainchild of Standard-Triumph chief engineer Harry Webster, this allowed smaller bodybuilders not up to the challenge of making monocoque shells to provide the simpler bodywork and panels required.